The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 1. This Green Continent was discovered by James Cook in 1770.

 2. The most common animal in Australia is the kangaroo.
-It is home to the largest number of snakes in the world.
+It is home to the largest number of snakes in the whole world.

 3. Australia is the smallest continent.
 At the same time, it is the largest island in the world.